tydev-new/ARCH/design_doc/4_implementation_plan.md

-# Tardis Implementation Plan
+# ARCH Implementation Plan

 ## Overview

-This document outlines the implementation plan for Tardis, including detailed task breakdown, milestones, testing strategy, and documentation requirements.
+This document outlines the implementation plan for ARCH, including detailed task breakdown, milestones, testing strategy, and documentation requirements.
 The plan is divided into phases based on the implementation priorities identified in the requirements review.

 ## Project Setup

-- Project root folder: `/home/ec2-user/new-tardis`
+- Project root folder: `/home/ec2-user/new-arch`
-- Reference implementation: `/home/ec2-user/Tardis2/src`
 - Logging will be implemented from the beginning as it's essential for debugging

 ## Engineering Task Breakdown

-### 1. Tardis Wrapper Implementation
+### 1. ARCH Wrapper Implementation

 #### Command Interception
 - Create a mechanism to intercept Runc commands from Containerd
 - Implement binary replacement or path manipulation approach
 - Ensure proper error handling for interception failures
-- Reference implementation in `/home/ec2-user/Tardis2/src/runc.py`

 #### Command Parsing
 - Implement parsing of Runc command structure
 - Extract subcommand, namespace, container_id, global options, and subcommand options
 - Handle different command formats and variations
-- Reference implementation in `/home/ec2-user/Tardis2/src/runc_handler_parser.py`

 #### Container Configuration Validation
-- Implement logic to check if a container is Tardis-enabled
+- Implement logic to check if a container is ARCH-enabled
-- Parse container config.json to check for TARDIS_ENABLE environment variable
+- Parse container config.json to check for ARCH_ENABLE environment variable
 - Handle different config.json locations and formats
-- Reference implementation in `/home/ec2-user/Tardis2/src/container_handler_config.py`

 #### Command Routing
 - Implement logic to route commands to appropriate handlers
 - Process specific subcommands: create, start, checkpoint, resume, delete
 - Pass through other subcommands to the real Runc
-- Reference implementation in `/home/ec2-user/Tardis2/src/runc_handler.py`

 #### Command Modification
 - Implement logic to modify Runc commands when necessary
-- Convert create commands to restore commands for Tardis-enabled containers
+- Convert create commands to restore commands for ARCH-enabled containers
 - Modify checkpoint commands to include appropriate options
-- Reference implementation in `/home/ec2-user/Tardis2/src/runc_handler.py`

 ### 2. Checkpoint Handler Implementation